Mahdi-Qanbari/BCI/README.md

     Sample Number: The exact point in the EEG data (in samples) when the event occurred.
     Previous Event ID: Usually set to 0.
 It's reserved for specific uses but not commonly used.
     Event ID: An integer that uniquely identifies the type of event.

+P300 Pre-processing Steps

+Here’s a comprehensive guide for pre-processing your P300-related EEG data:

+    Load and Inspect the Data
+    Filter the Data
+    Identify and Mark Bad Channels
+    Re-reference the Data
+    Artifact Removal Using ICA
+    Create Events and Epochs
+    Baseline Correction
+    Reject Bad Epochs
+    Averaging Epochs for P300 Extraction